travigd/documentation/http-api/3.0.0/deleting-a-stream.md

 ---
-layout: docs
-title: "HTTP API: Deleting a Stream"
+title: "Deleting a Stream"
+section: "HTTP API"
+version: 3.0.0
 ---

 To delete a stream over the Atom interface is quite simple.
 Simply DELETE the resource.
 This process can be seen in the following curl commands and should be available from any environment.